telerik/blazor-docs/components/aiprompt/views/prompt.md

 ---
 title: Prompt View
-page_title: AIPrompt Prompt View
+page_title: AIPrompt - Prompt View
-description: Explore the AIPrompt Prompt View.
-Learn how to pass a set of prompt suggestions.
+description: Explore the AIPrompt Prompt view that allows users to type their queries, and learn how to pass a set of prompt suggestions.
 slug: aiprompt-views-prompt
 tags: telerik,blazor,aiprompt,prompt
 published: True